Americans with Disabilities Act (ADA) Compliance

 - Minnesota Department of Transportation (MnDOT) ADA Transition Plan

 - Dakota County Transportation Department ADA Transition Plan

 Questions, Comments, Complaints on ADA Accessibility within Public Right of Way?

-Prior to filing a grievance the public is strongly encouraged to contact the ADA Coordinator to discuss any concerns regarding City facilities.
-The ADA Coordinator role is designed to provide a point of contact for the public to address concerns.
-If necessary, a complaint form may be filled out and mailed or emailed to the ADA Coordinator for processing.
+Prior to filing a grievance, the public is strongly encouraged to contact the ADA Coordinator to discuss any concerns regarding City facilities.
+This role is designed to provide a point of contact for the public to address concerns.
+Please call the ADA Coordinator with your concerns and questions, or use the comment form below.

 City of Hastings ADA Coordinator for Public Right of Way

 John Caven, P.E.

 Comment form for Sidewalks, Trails, Pedestrian Ramps, and Parking Lots within Public Right of Way